sstelfox/stelfox.net/content/notes/auditd.md

 tuned for my environments.
 I consider them a good starting point for other people wanting detailed auditing logs.

+A configuration file can be tested to be valid by running `auditd -f`.

 ## Audit Dispatcher

 By default auditd has two mechanisms for sending audit events to an